CBL2C/CBL2C/README.md

 I am currently working on a clone of Reddit built in React.
 It will be available here on GitHub when I feel it is worth showing publicly.

 I will be seeking employment once I feel compentent in Front-End development.
-My goal is to continue to work on Back-End learning while employed as a front-end developer.
+My goal is to continue to work on Back-End learning while employed as a Front-End developer.

 Once Front-End portfolio projects are complete, I will begin Back-End development courses with Node, Express, and SQL.